damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

   - Device
   - firmware
 - Procedure
-  - Installation instructions  (example of poppy User Guide)
+  - Installation instructions
     - Firmware
     - Software
     - App
-  - Setup instruction (example of poppy User Guide)
+  - Setup instruction
     - Software
     - Firmware
     - App
-  - Troubleshooting section and instructions on how to solve problems (example of Farmbot Troubleshooting)
+  - Troubleshooting section and instructions on how to solve problems
   - Repair information
   - Information on disposal of the product and packaging
   - explains how to update your firmware to the latest version